JoanStinson/UnityMessagingSystem/README.md

         }
     }
 ```
-> You can make the DefaultMessagingSystem a static class to access it from anywhere.
+> You can make use of the DefaultMessagingSystem singleton via the Instance property.
 In my case, I prefer to inject the dependency, so that later on I can mock it and do unit tests, apart from having a different messaging system implementation if it where required.

 * ### Step 3 - Create a message instance and dispatch it.
 ```csharp